skills/release-based-workflow/README.md

 When bugs come up after you release a version, you'll need to address them.

-We've already created this branch, pull request, and suggested a fix.
+We've already created this branch and pull request.
 The suggested change will be merged into the main branch.
 Later we will `cherry-pick` the hotfix commits into the release branch.

-Submit a hotfix by applying the suggested change and approving the PR.
+Submit a hotfix by approving and merging the pull request.

 ### :keyboard: Activity: Apply the suggestion
 1. In a separate tab, go to the **Pull requests** page and view the open pull request.
-1. Click **Commit suggestion**
-1. Enter a commit message
-1. Click **Commit changes**
-1. Approve the pull request
+1. Review the changes and approve the pull request.
+1. Click **Merge pull request**.
 1. Wait about 20 seconds then refresh this page for the next step.

 </details>

 <!--Step 7-->
 <details id=7>